flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

     You can use the arrow keys at the bottom of the screen to scroll through the current Flight Plan.
 The SID terminates at `GIVMI` and this is where we can begin to fill out the rest of the flight plan.

-    ^^Enroute Flight Plan^^
+    ^^En route Flight Plan^^

     ![TMPY FPLN WAYPOINT MENU](../assets/beginner-guide/03_preparing-fms/fms-tmpy-fpln-waypoint-menu.png){loading=lazy}

     Our flight plan uses Airways between waypoints to simplify the routing by using standard defined routes in the airspace.
-It also makes it easier to enter the Enroute portion of the flight plan.
+It also makes it easier to enter the En route portion of the flight plan.

     * Click the `GIVMI` waypoint.
     * From the menu that opens, select `AIRWAYS`.
     * Click the `VIA` field so a blue typing cursor appears in the field.
-    * Using your keyboard, type `Y1011` *(the airway)* and press the `ENTER` key.
+    * Using your keyboard, type `Y101` *(the airway)* and press the `ENTER` key.
     * Click the `TO` field so a blue typing cursor appears in the field.
     * Using your keyboard, type `ERNAS` *(the waypoint)* and press the `ENTER` key.
     * A second line with a new `VIA` and `TO` field will appear.
 Use these to follow the same procedure to enter `T161` as the airway and `DEBHI` as the waypoint.